Silk Road Fashion: Research results

 Graves containing up to 3000 years old textiles have been found in the autonomous Uygur region of Xinjiang, located in the Turpan oasis in northwestern China.
 At that time, nomadic pastoral farming was spreading out in Asia.
 Increasing extreme aridity ensured natural conservation.
-A pair of woven wool trousers some 3,200 years old, consisting of two legs and a stepped gusset, has since early 2014 been officially declared the world's oldest trousers.
+A pair of woven wool trousers some 3,200 years old, consisting of two legs and a stepped gusset, has since early 2014 been oldest known trousers.
 Researchers have determined that the material was not cut to size but woven custom fit for each individual.
 Based on the other grave relics like typical weapons and bridles, the assumption is that these trousers were worn by horseback riders.
 This is also suggested by the wide crotch gusset, which allows the rider to easily sit astride a horse.

 Clothing artifacts from the 7th to 3rd century BC could be assigned to groups of herders who either dwelt there or had migrated into the area.
 Finds dating later, from the 3rd to 1st century BC, show the clear influence of migrants and travelers from China, the Greco-Roman world, Parthia, Sogdia, and the Kushan Empire in Saka city states at the southern border of the Tarim Basin, confirming already-suspected contacts and trade routes.
 The Greeks advanced eastward, the Chinese westward, trade prospered and assured frequent contact among these ethnic groups.
 The beginnings of these contacts and the mutual influence can be identified in their clothing.

 Analysis of the fibers and dyes revealed the use of alizarin, purpurin, rubiadin, quinizarin, indigo and indirubin.
 Locally grown madder was primarily used for the red shades; indigo for the blue shades was probably imported.
 This is not only evidence of trade, but also of one of the oldest scientifically confirmed uses of madder and indigo to dye textiles in the Xinjiang region.

 Material analysis and documentation of finds help in the development of methodologies as well as conservation and restoration measures for the physical preservation of cultural heritage in Xinjiang and the improvement of its virtual availability worldwide.

 National history insights come not only from studying the burial grounds themselves, but also from the associated discovery of dwellings, Buddhist cloister and temple buildings, stupas, streets, workshops, irrigation systems, city walls, and nearby gardens and fields.
 Primary data of unprecedented quality and quantity are being obtained from studying the outfits of individuals, their climatic environment, and texts in local languages.

 Starting in 2017, teaching material, six dissertations, several museum exhibitions, and an international fashion show presenting the effect of the clothing on a moving body will be produced.